-Adrenal Fatigue, BHRT, Hormone Balancing and Chronic Stress Balance your Body Naturally with Dr. Stephanie King in San Marino, CASunday, January 2nd, 2011, 1:22 am
+Adrenal Fatigue, BHRT, Hormone Balancing and Chronic Stress Balance your Body Naturally with Dr. Stephanie King, DC in San Marino, CASunday, January 2nd, 2011, 1:22 am

 Adrenal fatigue?
 It’s certainly nothing they teach in medical school, and chances are that if you go to your doctor at Kaiser and ask to get tested for it, they’ll raise a white coat eyebrow at you and send you home with a prescription for anti-depressants.